NelisW/my3D-Trium/building/Trium-build.md

 - Test the belt tension and adjust tighter or slacker by sliding back the fixer block and adjusting the length.
 - Repeat until the correct tension is found.

 How do we determine the best belt tension?
 A Google search raises suggestions that when played like a guitar, the belt must sound like a bass guitar note.
 Nobody tells you which note is required.
 Initially I set the belt tension too high.
 Later I reduced the tension and the printer still worked well.
 So, don't set the tension too high.
-I found it useful to press your ear against one of the tweors when playing the belt.
+I found it useful to press your ear against one of the towers when playing the belt.
 You can hear the note clearly ringing through the structure.

 After setting up the GT2 belt the motor (mounted on the damper) spindle was tilted by quite an angle under the belt tension.
 I don't know if this is a problem?
 Perhaps the belt tension was too high?
 A hard-mounted motor  without the damper should not tilt this far.